Runaway (Kanye West song): Recording

-Cover art
+Cover art and release

 The original cover art for "Runaway" is a photograph by contemporary visual artist George Condo of a ballerina.
 Condo produced two different promotional artworks, and also produced the cover artwork for My Beautiful Dark Twisted Fantasy and several of its singles.
-On October 1, 2010, West released a newer cover art for "Runaway" which is a painting also by Condo of a ballerina.
-On October 4, 2010, the song was released onto the iTunes Store as the album's second single.
-The website uses the original photograph cover art.
+On October 4, the song was released onto the iTunes Store, through Roc-A-Fella Records and Def Jam Recordings.

 Composition

 According to Troy L. Smith of Cleveland.com, "Runaway" can be described as a progressive rap production comprising layers of varied musical elements, including pop, dance, R&B, trip hop, and art rock.
 The song begins with a sparse, isolated sounding piano melody that initially repeats one note during the start of the song.
 After about a minute and a half, West provides his first verse.
-West sings "you’ve been putting up with my shit just way too long," before launching into the chorus of "let's have a toast for the douchebags".
+West sings "you've been putting up with my shit just way too long," before launching into the chorus of "let's have a toast for the douchebags".
 A vocal sample of "Look at ya!
 Look at ya!" is also heard throughout the first half of the song, excerpted from a 1981 recording of Rick James performing in Long Beach, California.
 West begs his girlfriend to "run away" from his destructive behavior, warning her of further behavior, while also dwelling on his own intimacy issues.
 The piano chord that introduces the song continues on, but the production then introduces a forceful cello and a light string section.
-The second verse is delivered by Pusha T who is used as a juxtaposition against West; whereas West is heartfelt and sincere towards his girlfriend, Pusha T is rude towards his lover, a side of his personality which West wanted him to personify for the song.
+The second verse is delivered by Pusha T, who represents a juxtaposition against West.
+Compared to West's heartfelt and sincere verse towards his girlfriend, Pusha T is rude towards his lover, a side of his personality which West wanted him to personify for the song.